Sasizicke/MDS_23/README.md

 # MDS_23

-Preprocessed data for the semester assignment
+Pre-processed data for the semester assignment for the Animal Crossing use case (for both Cassandra and Oracle).